thestippe/thestippe.github.io/_drafts/dataviz/2023-10-30-fundamental-charts.md

 <script src="/docs/assets/javascript/fundamental_charts/symbol.js"> </script>

 Symbol maps can be used to determine the spatial distribution of a certain quantities.

+## Conclusions

+We discussed some of the most relevant kind of visualizations, and they will be the starting point for other kind of visualizations.
+The choice of the visualization both depends on the attribute types and on the attribute semantics.

 ## Suggested readings